Israel’s Social Media Influence Campaign Latest in Growing Trend

 This month has seen the exposure of a social media campaign attempting to influence American lawmakers and citizens to support Israel’s war in Gaza, allegedly backed by the Israeli government itself.
 It’s the latest example of a growing trend, with social media platforms emerging as key battlegrounds for states to promote political agendas.

-At the start of June, the New York Times published an expose reporting it had verified rumours that the Israeli Ministry of Diaspora Affairs had commissioned a “covert campaign” to spread pro-Israel messaging on platforms including Facebook, Instagram and X.
+At the start of June, the New York Times published reported it had verified rumours that the Israeli Ministry of Diaspora Affairs had commissioned a “covert campaign” to spread pro-Israel messaging on platforms including Facebook, Instagram and X.

 The campaign was first uncovered in March by the Israeli misinformation watchdog, FakeReporter.
 The organisation then claimed that the Tel Aviv-based ‘political marketing’ company Stoic had been given $2 million by Israel to generate comments and posts supporting the IDF and the continuation of the war in Gaza.